The Big One

 Near Miss

 On July 23, 2012, Earth almost saw a second Carrington event.
-CMEs that just barely missed Earth carried a tremendous amount of magnetic energy, and luckily, STEREO-A (Solar Terrestrial Relations Observatory) - was right in its path to collect the data.
+Multiple CMEs carrying a tremendous amount of electromagnetic energy just barely missed our planet, and luckily, STEREO-A (Solar Terrestrial Relations Observatory) was right in its path to collect the data.

 Scientists are able to study disruptions in Earth's magnetic field using the disturbance storm time index (dst), measured in nanoTesla (nT).
-Negative changes indicate a larger disturbance, while minor changes are associated with typical northern lights seen in the Arctic Circle.
+Negative changes indicate a larger disturbance, while minor changes are associated with typical northern lights aurora borealis and southern lights aurora australis.
 The geomagnetic storm of 1989 caused an impact of -600nT.

 These severe solar storms all have something in common – large X-class solar flares triggering consecutive CMEs that show up to Earth very quickly.

-But this is not to say that all geomagnetic storms are created equal – take the solar storms of May 2024.
-This G5 geomagnetic storm did affect radio signals and caused minor grid interference, but for the most part, the storm did not cause any significant damage, despite having peak dst of -412nT
+But this is not to say that all geomagnetic storms are created equal – take the solar storms that occurred this past May 2024.
+This G5 geomagnetic storm did affect radio signals and caused minor grid interference, but for the most part, the storm did not cause any significant damage, despite having peak dst of -412nT.

-Despite these recent storm impacts, solar cycle progression has actually been on a downtrend in the past few decades.
-It just goes to show that all it could take is just the right solar conditions to produce a Carrington-level event.
-Fortunately, today’s satellites can detect and warn us of severe solar storms in advance, but when that day comes, how will we respond?
+It just goes to show that all it could take is the right solar weather conditions to produce another Carrington-level event.
+Fortunately, today’s satellites like STEREO-A can detect and warn us of these severe solar storms in advance, but when that day comes, how will we respond?